smblott-github/chromi/README.md

     (Install with something like `npm install coffee-script`.)

 To build Chromi, run `cake build` in the project's root folder.
-This compiles the Coffeescript source to Javascript.
+This compiles the CoffeeScript source to Javascript.

 `cake` is installed by `npm` as part of the `coffee-script` package.
-Depending on how the install is handled, you may have to search out where `npm` has installed `cake`.
+Depending on how the install is handled, you may have to search for where `npm` has installed `cake`.

 Notes
 -----

-If a connection to the server cannot be established or if a connection fails, then the extension attempts to reconnect once every five seconds.
+If it cannot connection to the server or if a connection fails, then Chromi attempts to reconnect once every five seconds.